The Organisational Structure

 Deans of the respective Schools will be responsible for their academic staff members.
 In addition, the Schools are supported by other academic and administrative departments.

-The Chief Operating Officer will oversee the various departments responsible for finance, human resources, regional office management, IT services, marketing, communications, general services and administration, and PACE.
+The Chief Operating Officer will oversee the various departments responsible for finance, human resources, regional office management, IT services, marketing, communications, general services and administration.

 The Vice Chancellor is the chief executive and academic officer of the University.
 It is the duty of the Vice Chancellor to ensure that the provisions of the University's constitution and its regulations are observed, and he is conferred the powers necessary for this purpose.